 For all routes after taking advantage of the seemingly endless photo opportunities, it's time to return to Cusco for a Pisco sour.
 Your evening is then free for the last night of your adventure.

-UPDATES ON VISITING MACHU PICCHU:
+VISITING MACHU PICCHU:

 - It will be mandatory to have a guide (official Machu Picchu guide, not our leaders) to visit the site.
-However, this rule cannot currently be applied as there are not enough official guides to cover the large amount of people visiting so authorities are being flexible.
+However, this rule cannot always be applied as there are not enough official guides to cover the large amount of people visiting so authorities are being flexible.